Raj-kishore/Bot-framework-with-multiple-map-apis/README.md

 ####  Microsoft Location Control for Microsoft Bot Framework (v4 Node.js)
 **Overview**
 The Microsoft location control for Microsoft Bot Framework makes the process of collecting and validating the user's desired location in a conversation.
-The control is available Node.js.
+The control is available for Node.js.

 **Transcript Example**